| When should I send a COBRA General Notice?The COBRA General Notice

 assumed the parents will act as the child’s representative in

+regards to group health benefits.
 Returning to the original question, the following list

 should be adhered to in deciding when you should send a COBRA